 Here are some of my thoughts on Library Collaboration.
 I’d be happy to discuss this with anyone.
-If what I’m saying isn’t clear then please contact me by phone or Email.
+If what I’m saying isn’t clear then please contact me by phone or email.
 I’d like to get us all thinking about these things and working together more efficiently. - Bob Proctor, Technical Committee, Database, Website, Digital Archives, and Search Tools.

 Libraries ANRL, NEFRL, WNRL and NWNRL

 Sharing Material between Libraries I’m all for this and I want to help make it as easy as possible to share material.

 Sharing material with Educational Institutions We have talked about this but have not investigated ways of making it happen.

 Database ANRL now uses FileMaker 18 Pro Advanced.
 I know how to build relational Database solutions.
 I’m pretty good at creating layouts and reports.
 I have programming skills that are useful in converting raw data or comma separated variable (CSV) files into something that can be imported into a FileMaker Database.
 I highly recommend use of a Relational Database over simple spreadsheets such as Excel.